sec-fortress/Practical-Ethical-Hacking-Notes/Scanning and Enumeration/Enumerating SMB.md

 *Notes:*
 - **`smbclient`** works with backslashes(\\)
 - Logon with **Anonymous**, do not need passwords
+- You can also use enum4linux, a quick **`enum4linux --help`** should give you an insight on how to use it, it is also fast and straight forward

 *Terms Used:*
 - **Dead End:** As used with the tool `smbclient` and share `IPC$`, a dead end involves you can't or don't have permissions to enumerate further